-If you’re wondering what your stroke recovery timeline will look like, then you’ve come to the right place.
+If you’re wondering what your stroke recovery time will be, then you’ve come to the right place.

 Sometimes it can be difficult to find information about your stroke recovery duration because every stroke is different, which means that every stroke recovery timeline will be different.

 However, there are still some patterns that we’d like to highlight that can help boost your understanding of what’s going on.